Updated: May 29, 2020

 I must admit that although I don’t miss eating meat, the only thing I truly miss is being able to have these local specialities in a family run restaurant on a rainy day.
 I’ve been meaning to experiment with a vegan alternative and I was surprised at how simple this was.

-I normally don’t like pushing seitan or tofu as I’m trying to promote recipes that are as accesible to evry as possible, so you could replace the seitan with porcini mushrooms.
+I normally don’t like pushing seitan or tofu as I’m trying to promote recipes that are as omnivore friendly as possible, so you could replace with porcini mushrooms.
 In truth though the smoked seitan gave me that craving and feeling of home I had been missing.
 Give these a go, they’ll turn your day around!

 200g Minced Seitan (alternatively use your favourite mushrooms)